 PONYBOY: What brought your move to America, primarily Los Angeles.
 You pretty much ran away at the age of seventeen?

 KELSY KARTER: I’m an impulsive person.
 Some may say I’ve done a lot of stupid shit, and I’m among those people.
 Ha!
 And ‘running away’ to America was one of those things.
-But it was possibly the most bold and most beautiful thing I’ve ever done.
+But it was possibly the boldest and most beautiful thing I’ve ever done.
 Most people spend their lives feeling less than satisfied, wishing they’d lived more, or fulfilled their dreams.
 I refuse to be one of those people!
 I never really felt like I fit in, living in Australia (although it is my home and I love it).
 I always felt like an outsider, spiritually and creatively.
 America was always the plan.
 It was always my path.
 Los Angeles?
 Well, it’s a colorful, strange city.
 And, listen, I still don’t really feel like I belong.
 But I’m cool with that.
 I like that feeling now.
 It’s exciting.
 My next victim is New York!

 PONYBOY: Tell us about Kelsy Karter’s music.